About Greet Grove

 Free to use, please credit

-The verses on CardVerse are free to copy, paste, print, and send for personal use — that is the entire point.
-If you’d like to republish a verse on a public site or in a commercial product, please link back to the relevant CardVerse occasion page.
+The verses on Greet Grove are free to copy, paste, print, and send for personal use — that is the entire point.
+If you’d like to republish a verse on a public site or in a commercial product, please link back to the relevant Greet Grove occasion page.
 The underlying occasion data (names, dates, country associations) comes from Wikidata under the CC0 public domain dedication.